Motown 25: Yesterday, Today, Forever: Diana Ross/The Supremes

+The altercation, which reportedly occurred shortly after the Wilson/Birdsong introductions (necessitating the affable Robinson to first come to the trio as a peacemaker, followed seconds later by the other Motown artists, one-by-one) was edited out of the television airing, and remains unseen.

-The Temptations / Four Tops
+The Temptations/Four Tops

 The Temptations and the Four Tops competed in a "Battle of the Bands" style event.
 The only original or "Classic Five" Temptations performing were Melvin Franklin and Otis Williams, as Eddie Kendricks (who left the group in 1971) and David Ruffin (who left in 1968 and was replaced by Dennis Edwards) had a falling out with the group.
 Paul Williams (who also left in 1971) had died in 1973, and Al Bryant (who left and was replaced by Ruffin in 1964) had died in 1975.
 Joining Williams and Franklin were then-Temptations Dennis Edwards, Richard Street, and Ron Tyson.